Tufts provides a number of tools that enable the community to continue to be productive while working remotely.

 |Finding Available Software***||See available Tufts Apps and Software or learn about the Tufts Virtual Lab/Virtual Desktop for online software.|

 |Requesting a laptop loaner||Contact TTS at firstname.lastname@example.org if you have an emergency or are in need a loaner laptop.|

 *Using a Tufts-owned & managed laptop is required for accessing and performing Tufts work.

 **Only use a personal device for accessing public data or your own personal information.

 ***As software usage varies from role to role and can be specific to your work, it is important that you review and identify what you require to effectively do your work remotely.

 Connect to Tufts

-Faculty and staff who have not worked remotely before may need to set up Two Factor Authentication (2FA) for their mobile phone or Virtual Private Network (VPN) connectivity if they need to access administrative applications or data.
+Faculty and staff should ensure that Two Factor Authentication (2FA) Duo app is setup on their mobile phone and use Virtual Private Network (VPN) connectivity if they need to access administrative applications or data.